austinshoe/austinshoe.github.io/_pages/random-facts.md

 author_profile: true
 ---

-Some Random Facts About Me!
+...About Me!
+(What/Who else would it be about?)
 =====
 My favorite fruits are:
 1. Blackberries